Lab-Aids® EdReports Review

 All we do is science.
 Lab-Aids® has exclusively worked in the field of hands-on, secondary science education for over 50 years.

-Unique to Lab-Aids® alone, our program equipment is highly organized, is customized for SEPUP, and intentionally minimizes consumable materials.
+Unique to Lab-Aids® alone, our program equipment is highly organized, is customized for SEPUP investigations, and intentionally minimizes consumable materials.

 A Long History of Success

 Issues and Science is based on field-tests and feedback from over three decades of developing science curriculum -- just one reason why 70% of our new customers are referred from current users.